phonkee/treasure/README.md

 Query
 -----

+Treasure ORM provides set of macros to make querying of models easier.
-This part is still in the making, som e small part of select macros is already written, however now they need to be connected to real QueryBuilder.
+This part is still in the making, some small part of select macros is already written, however now they need to be connected to real QueryBuilder.
 Treasure will provide two builders:
 QueryBuilder - this builder works upon tables, columns ModelQueryBuilder - this builder will be tightly coupled with models and will have method to return QueryBuilder that